 In conclusion, the MQTT aims to support multiple clients’ communication within a small network.
-The CoAP focuses on REST communication and the communication between small networks and the Internet.
+The CoAP focuses on REST communications and the communications between small networks and the Internet.
 The CoAP is more flexible and closer to HTTP protocol.
-In addition, it is friendly to developers.
-It requires less effort to transfer a HTTP service into low bandwidth network.
+In addition, it is more friendly to developers.
+It requires less effort to transfer a HTTP service into a low bandwidth network.

 3.4.4 Conclusion

 In the above section, I compared two most popular technologies in IoT.
-According to the analysis, I can come to the conclusion that CoAP is closer to the Internet than MQTT.
-The MQTT has some nice features to guarantee communication quality, but it is designed for small area network where different terms and mechanism are used other than HTTP.
-Therefore, if I design an architecture where CoAP is adopted, messages between devices can easily be transferred into a HTTP format, which means the new network can merge to existing Internet with less effort.
-As mentioned in the problem definition, our goal is access process of merging NonIP based devices into IoT.
-In this case, the cost of language transfer should weight more.
+According to the analysis, I draw the conclusion that CoAP is closer to the Internet than MQTT.
+The MQTT has some nice features to guarantee communication quality, but it is designed for small area network where different terms and mechanisms are used other than HTTP (???).
+Therefore, if I design an architecture where CoAP is adopted, messages between devices can easily be transferred into HTTP format, which means the new network can merge to existing Internet with less effort. (???)
+As mentioned in the problem definition, our goal is access process of merging NonIP based devices into IoT (to merge…).
+In this case, the cost of language transfer should weight more (should be important/crucial etc).
 Therefore, I decide to choose CoAP.

 Since I decided to use BLE as an example to test the proposed architecture, I need to review associate works of BLE.
 In the next chapter, the paper will discuss strength and weakness of Bluetooth and Bluetooth Low Energy.